rishub-tamirisa/tamper-resistance/README.md

 ### 🛠️ Running Tamper-Resistance Training

+The current implementation assumes that models come from 🤗 Transformers, meaning they have the expected configs, subclasses, etc. However, the FSDP wrapping can be made compatible with any model.
+We plan to update the code to be more agnostic when we migrate to FSDP v2.
+(This repository also serves as a scalable first-order meta-learning implementation)

 We provide scripts in the root-level folder for running TAR for biosecurity and cybersecurity: `run_tar_bio.sh` and `run_tar_cyber.sh`.

 It's recommended to run Llama-3-8B-Instruct models (or similar size) on systems with `8xA100 80G` or more VRAM due to full-parameter training and other overheads introduced by the first-order meta-learning implementation.